rodneyshupe/Cookbook/Recipes/Sauces/BologneseSauce.rst

 Directions
 ----------

-1. Put onion, carrot & celery into a processor, and pulse until finely minced.
+1. Pulse the onion, carrot, and celery in a food processor until finely minced.
-2. Heat oil in a large pot over medium-high heat, heat oil and add the vegetables - cook until soft about 5 minutes.
+2. Heat the oil in a large pot over medium-high heat, add the vegetables, and cook until soft, about 5 minutes.
-3. Put in garlic and cook until fragrant, about a minute then add beef and cook until no longer pink, breaking it up as you go.
+3. Add the garlic and cook until fragrant, about a minute, then add the beef and cook until no longer pink, breaking it up as you go.
-4. Add wine (or vermouth) and bring mixture to a simmer, and cook until wine is mostly reduced.
+4. Pour in the wine and bring to a simmer, cooking until mostly reduced.
-5. Stir in tomatoes, tomato paste, beef stock , bay leaf, oregano, pepper flakes and balsamic vinegar - mix well, reduce heat and simmer for about an hour.
+5. Stir in the tomatoes, tomato paste, beef broth, bay leaf, oregano, pepper flakes, and balsamic vinegar, then reduce the heat and simmer about an hour.
-6. Remove the bay leaf and add milk - stir well, bring to a simmer stirring occasionally, about 45 minutes.
+6. Remove the bay leaf, stir in the milk, and bring to a simmer, stirring occasionally, until thickened, about 45 minutes.
-7. Season with salt and pepper and serve.
+7. Season with the salt and pepper and serve.